 It's natural to feel concerned if you get COVID-19, but remember that most people who catch coronavirus, including those who take immunosuppressant medicines, make full recoveries.
 You might find our blog and this article from two people at high risk with Crohn's and Colitis who caught COVID-19 reassuring.

 Remember to follow government guidance on self-isolating if you have coronavirus, or live with someone who does.
-Find out what you can do in our Terminology table:

 If you’ve got symptoms of coronavirus, you may have to stop taking your medicine until you are better – but this will depend on the medicine you are taking.